radioactivedecay/radioactivedecay/docs/source/tutorial.rst

      'U-234': 85.01287846492669, 'U-235': 0.2689881021544942,
      'U-238': 85.00820732184867}

-``decay()`` takes two arguments: the decay time period and its units.
-The units can be entered using :code:`'s'`, :code:`'m'`, :code:`'h'`, :code:`'d'`, :code:`'y'` for seconds, minutes, hours, days and years, respectively.
+The ``decay()`` method takes two arguments: the decay time period and its units.
+Units can be entered using :code:`'ns'`, :code:`'us'`, :code:`'ms'`, :code:`'s'`, :code:`'m'`, :code:`'h'`, :code:`'d'`, :code:`'y'`, :code:`'ky'`,
+:code:`'My'`, :code:`'Gy'`, :code:`'Ty'` and :code:`'Py'` for nanoseconds,
+microseconds, milliseconds, seconds, minutes, hours, days, years, kiloyears, megayears, gigayears, terayears and petayears, respectively.
+In the above case we decayed for one billion years.

 Radionuclide name formatting and metastable states
 --------------------------------------------------

-Radionuclides can be specified in three different ways.
-The following are all equivalent ways to specify radon-222:
+Radionuclides can be specified in three equivalent ways.
+These all give
+radon-222:

 .. code-block:: python3